 * Explicitly notice that you have just woken up, then memorize your dream.
 Record your dream’s details in your journal.

 * Apply the three Rs again: Rescript and rehearse the dream you just woke from as if it were lucid.
 If you don’t recall the dream, use the most recent dream that you do recall instead.
 Remind yourself to remember that you’re dreaming when you return to sleep.

 3. AT RISE TIME

 * Recall your dreams and write them down.

 * Apply the three Rs once more: Rescript and rehearse the last dream you remember as if it were lucid.
 Since you’ll be rising to start your day, remind yourself that the next time you go to sleep, you’ll remember that you are dreaming.

 There's more to learning MILD and the best ways to induce lucid dreaming.
-You can read more about this in my book, Learn to Lucid Dream.
-For hands-on assistance with inducing and benefiting from lucid dreams, check out my online training course.
+In fact, MILD you can think of MILD as an umbrella that encompasses all the seemingly separate induction variations designed to amplify memory capacities for induction.
+Check out this workshop clip where I touch on MILD as an integrative, 24-hour practice.
+You can read more about induction skills in my book, Learn to Lucid Dream.
+For hands-on assistance with inducing and benefiting from lucid dreams, check out my online course.